Documentation sites

 Callout

-For a more in-depth guide, please see Build your first project in the Sphinx documentation.
+For a more in-depth guide, please see Getting Started in the MkDocs documentation.

 Getting started

-Let’s use Sphinx to create a documentation site for our Python code.
+Let’s use MkDocs to create a documentation site for our Python code.

 This will create a subdirectory that contains the packages we’ll need to complete the exercises in this section.